Ark. Code § 4-110-101 et seq.

 - Delay for Law Enforcement.
 Notice may be delayed if a law enforcement agency determines that the notice will impede a criminal investigation.
 Notice required by the statute must be made after the law enforcement agency determines that notification will no longer impede the investigation.

-- AG Enforcement.
+- Attorney General Enforcement.